Dwayne Bowe

-Dwayne Lorenzo Bowe (born September 21, 1984) is an American former professional football wide receiver who played in the National Football League (NFL) for nine seasons.
-He played college football at Louisiana State University, and was selected by the Kansas City Chiefs in the first round of the 2007 NFL draft.
+Dwayne Lorenzo Bowe (born September 21, 1984) is an American former professional football player who was a wide receiver for nine seasons in the National Football League (NFL).
+He played college football for the LSU Tigers, and was selected by the Kansas City Chiefs in the first round of the 2007 NFL draft.
 He played for the Chiefs from 2007 to 2014.
 He led the NFL in receiving touchdowns with 15 in 2010, earning Pro Bowl and Second-team All-Pro honors.
 He also played for the Cleveland Browns in 2015.

 Early life

 Bowe and his older brother were raised by their paternal grandparents in Miami, Florida.
 He was not involved in sports until his junior year in high school, when Bowe decided to join the high school football team at Miami Norland High School.